kyvernfoundation/kyvern/courses/passwordmanager.md

 ## Team
 - KeePassXC is still actively maintained by the team.
 ## Mobile application
-- [KeePassDX](https://www.keepassdx.com/) on Android is the perfect manager for smartphones, and integrates perfectly with KeePassXC.
+- [KeePassDX](https://www.keepassdx.com/) on Android is the perfect manager for smartphones.
   - Which is still actively maintained.
   - Easy to use.
   - No loss of functionality compared to KeePass.